mjg211/ph2rand/README.md

 ```

 An introductory example of how to make use of the package’s core
 functionality can be found below.
-For further help, please contact
+For further help, please email
-Michael Grayling at <michael.grayling@newcastle.ac.uk>.
+<michael.grayling@newcastle.ac.uk>.

 ## Example: Two-stage designs